-Corresponding author: E-mail address: anhnt@utt.edu.vn
+\Corresponding author: E-mail address: anhnt@utt.edu.vn

-Received:

-07/12/2021 Accepted: 29/04/2022 Published: 10/05/2022 parameters of the models, and they have shown strong agreement with a number of experimental data, notably those of their own.
+Received: 07/12/2021 Revised: 29/04/2022 Accepted: 02/05/2022 predicting the shear strength of concrete reinforced concrete (CRC) beams, which exceeded all prior empirical models.
+These models also include corrosion effects by reducing or modifying the parameters of the models, and they have shown strong agreement with a number of experimental data, notably those of their own.
 However, there are several more studies that have been done and published in the literature [8], [9], [14], raise questions regarding whether they can produce appropriate predictions or not.
 Furthermore, there are few comparative studies between these models, and the models involved, when corrosion damage variables are taken into account, are pretty limited.